 From OutSystems 11 onwards

 From version OutSystems 11 onwards, LifeTime is distributed separately from the Platform Server, which enables both components to have different upgrading pace.

 Therefore, from version OutSystems 11 onwards, LifeTime can manage OutSystems environments running all the supported Platform Server versions.
 This means that for OutSystems 11, LifeTime can manage OutSystems environments running Platform Server 10.0.105.0 or higher.
 Except during the infrastructure upgrade period, LifeTime cannot manage OutSystems environments running Platform Server version lower than 10.0.105.0.

-In this scenario, a feature will be available in LifeTime if it is know by both LifeTime and the managed environment.
-A new feature that is available known only by the LifeTime version, but that is not available yet in the Platform Server version installed in the managed OutSystems environments, will not be available in LifeTime.
+In this scenario, a feature will be available in LifeTime if it is known by both LifeTime and the managed environment.
+A new feature included in the installed LifeTime version, but that is not available yet in the Platform Server version installed in the managed OutSystems environments, will not be available in LifeTime.